Teaching

 This approach comes from operating across environments where instruction either works or immediately exposes itself as insufficient.

-Over more than two decades, my teaching has spanned a wide range of instructional contexts, stakes, and learner profiles:
+Over more than two decades, this teaching approach has been applied across a wide range of instructional contexts, stakes, and learner profiles, including:

-- Departmentalised VFX training aligned to studio production pipelines
+- Departmentalized training aligned to studio production pipelines

 - Curriculum design for accredited post-secondary institutions